 A sneak peeks to the famous cities of Rajasthan:

-Perfect Agra Tours have narrowed down the not-to-miss places for you.
-Below shortlisting the most popular cities which will give you an experience like never before.
+Perfect Agra Tours has narrowed down the not-to-miss places for you.
+Below shortlisting of the most popular cities which will give you an experience like never before.

 - Jodhpur is the quintessential Blue heaven and you can’t miss the blue city views from the Meherangarh Fort, the exquisite fort which sums up historical legends.
 The blues are so good that even Monday blues won’t hit you when you are in the “Neeli Nagri”.
 It also is the home to the magical Umaid Bhavan Palace which is a mesmerizing piece of art and the only palace built in the 20th